saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 </TabItem>
 <TabItem value="macos">

-To integrate error reporting in your Unreal Engine apps and games for macOS, see [PLCrashReporter](https://support.backtrace.io/hc/en-us/articles/360040105092).
+To integrate error reporting in your Unreal Engine game for macOS, see [PLCrashReporter](https://support.backtrace.io/hc/en-us/articles/360040105092).

 </TabItem>
 <TabItem value="linux">

-To integrate error reporting in your Unreal Engine apps and games for Linux, see the [Crashpad Integration Guide](https://support.backtrace.io/hc/en-us/articles/360040516131-Crashpad-Integration-Guide#InitialIntegration).
+To integrate error reporting in your Unreal Engine game for Linux, see the [Crashpad Integration Guide](https://support.backtrace.io/hc/en-us/articles/360040516131-Crashpad-Integration-Guide#InitialIntegration).

 </TabItem>
 <TabItem value="GameConsoles">

-To integrate error reporting in your Unreal Engine apps and games for game consoles, see the [Console Integration Guides](https://support.backtrace.io/hc/en-us/sections/360007642051-Video-Game-Technologies).
+To integrate error reporting in your Unreal Engine game for game consoles, see the [Console Integration Guides](https://support.backtrace.io/hc/en-us/sections/360007642051-Video-Game-Technologies).

 </TabItem>
 </Tabs>